DLC-link/gitbook-docs/architecture/interacting-with-dlcs.md

 ## Wallet API

-To accept the received offer and engage with a Bitcoin wallet, you need to communicate with the wallet's API in the following manner:
+To accept the received offer and engage with a Hiro wallet, you need to communicate with the Hiro wallet's API in the following manner:

 ```ts
 interface CounterPartyWalletDetails {